MV Liemba: Since 1952

 In 1997 TRC's inland shipping division became a separate company, the Marine Services Company Ltd.

 In 1997 the United Nations High Commissioner for Refugees used Liemba and MV Mwongozo to repatriate more than 75,000 refugees who had fled Zaire during the First Congo War, following the overthrow of longtime dictator Mobutu Sese Seko.
 Liemba made a total of 22 trips between Kigoma and Uvira during this five month operation.
 In May 2015 she was hired by the United Nations to evacuate 50,000 refugees fleeing from the troubles in Burundi.

 In 2014, the BBC showed a film about the ship, as part of their series on "World War 1 - Beyond the Trenches".

 Renovation or replacement?

 In 2011, TRC wrote to the Federal Government of Germany, requesting assistance in either renovating or replacing the vessel.
 The German authorities undertook a study that it is thought concluded that it would be cheaper to build a new ship than renovate Liemba.
 The final request for financial help fell between the governments of Lower Saxony, where the ship was built, and the federal government in Berlin, with the then President of Germany Christian Wulff stating that the vessel had a "singular history" and performed an "indispensable service" to the people of East Africa.

 The Liemba was in 2017 in Kigoma for a major maintenance.
 It is sailing again since 9 August 2018.

+Renovation by the croatian Brodosplit shipyard began in 2024.